levitsky/pyteomics/doc/source/parser.rst

 In the last example we supplied two arguments, the sequence itself and 'labels'.
-The latter is used to specify what labels are allowed for amino acid residues and terminal modifications. std_labels is a predefined set of labels for the twenty standard amino acids, 'H-' for N-terminal hydrogen and '-OH' for C-terminal hydroxyl.
+The latter is used to specify what labels are allowed for amino acid residues and terminal modifications. :py:data:`std_labels` is a predefined set of labels for the twenty standard amino acids, 'H-' for N-terminal hydrogen and '-OH' for C-terminal hydroxyl.
 In this example we specified the codes for phosphorylated threonine and N-terminal acetylation.
 The same 'labels' argument should be supplied to the other functions in this module if a sequence has modifications.

-In modX, standard len() function cannot be used to determine the length of a peptide because of the modifications.
+In modX, standard :py:func:`len` function cannot be used to determine the length of a peptide because of the modifications.
 Use :py:func:`pyteomics.parser.peptide_length` instead:

 .. code-block:: python